 In the last part then the road was a serpentine, a view that from below psychologically impressed.
 Daniele rode a little my bike as I climbed on foot.
 That duffer.
 However soaked wet and quite tired we got there and finally comes the downhill, all the way to Xining!

-The first 16km are a steep descent, the kind that you have to keep the brakes constantly pressed if you want to get down to 60 per hour.
-On this side of the pass, the mountains are even more beautiful, much more green.
+The first 16km is a steep descent, the kind that you have to keep the brakes constantly pressed if you want to get down to 60 per hour.
+On this side of the pass, the mountains are even more beautiful, much greener.

 Again, these “minorities” are several.
 Of course to call them minorities is a bit strange.
 No Chinese at all here.
 Here the Chinese (Han) are the minority.